Milestones in Municipal Securities Regulation

 The MSRB closely monitored the impact of the coronavirus disease (COVID-19) on municipal market participants and market activity.
 The MSRB then proactively provided targeted, temporary regulatory relief to MSRB-regulated entities and published data and research to help municipal market stakeholders.
 The MSRB periodically extended some of this relief, as appropriate, over the course of the next few years.

 The MSRB began a multi-year initiative to review its entire library of interpretive guidance and streamline and modernize its rule book by clarifying, amending or retiring outdated guidance.
-The MSRB kicked off this initiative by retiring 15 pieces of guidance that no longer achieved their intended purposes.
+The MSRB kicked off this initiative by retiring 15 pieces of dated guidance.

 2022 -- MSRB Implements Structural Changes to Its Fee Setting Process